 |Performance quoted represents past performance and does not guarantee future results.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.

-The Advisor has agreed to reimburse certain expenses of the Fund (excluding acquired fund fees and expenses; a portion of the compensation paid to each Trustee who is not an officer, director or employee of Northern Trust Corporation or its subsidiaries; expenses related to third-party consultants engaged by the Board of Trustees of the Trust; membership dues paid to the Investment Company Institute and Mutual Fund Directors Forum; extraordinary expenses; and interest, if any) to the extent the "Total Annual Fund Operating Expenses" exceed 0.25%.
-The contractual limitation may not be terminated before July 31, 2015 without the approval of the Board of Trustees.
+Northern Trust Investments, Inc. has contractually agreed to reimburse a portion of the operating expenses of the Fund (other than certain excepted expenses, i.e., acquired fund fees and expenses; the compensation paid to each Independent Trustee of the Trust; expenses of third party consultants engaged by the Board of Trustees; membership dues paid to the Investment Company Institute and Mutual Fund Directors Forum; expenses in connection with the negotiation and renewal of the revolving credit facility; and extraordinary expense and interest) to the extent the "Total Annual Fund Operating Expenses" exceed 0.25%.
+This contractual limitation may not be terminated before July 31, 2017 without the approval of the Board of Trustees.
 In the absence of fee waivers, yield, total return, growth since inception and dividends would have been reduced.
 Total return is based on net change in NAV assuming reinvestment of distributions.

 |Gross Expense Ratio||Net Expense Ratio‡|